The Last House on the Left (2009 film): Plot

-As they try to find the key to their boat so that they can take Mari to the hospital, Francis happens upon Mari.
-Emma attacks Francis and John kills him.
-When going after Krug and Sadie, who are in bed, they find Justin holding Krug's gun; Justin gives the gun to John so that he can kill Krug.
-Sadie awakens and John shoots and wounds her in the neck, allowing Krug to escape from the couple through the window and into their house.
+As they try to find the key to their boat, so they can take Mari to the hospital, Francis enters the main house and happens upon Mari.
+Emma attacks Francis, and John ruins Francis's hand in the garbage disposal and fatally hits him with a hammer hook.
+John and Emma enter the guest house while Krug and Sadie are sleeping.
+They find Justin holding Krug's gun, which he hands to John.
+Sadie awakens, and John shoots and wounds her in the neck, allowing Krug to escape through the window and into their house.
 Finding Francis dead, Krug realizes that they are Mari's parents.
 Sadie attacks John, then runs into the bathroom.
-John and Justin break in and Sadie beats them with a shower curtain rod, almost knocking them out until Emma shoots Sadie through her left eye, killing her.
-Krug hides, and attacks John and Justin when they search for him.
-Justin is stabbed by Krug, but with a combined effort from Emma and John, Krug is knocked unconscious.
+John and Justin break in, and Sadie beats them with a shower curtain rod, almost knocking them out until Emma shoots and kills Sadie through her right eye.
+Krug hides and attacks John and Justin when they search for him.
+Justin is stabbed by a enraged Krug, but with a combined effort from Emma and John, Krug is knocked unconscious.
 John, Emma, Mari, and Justin then leave in the boat for the hospital.

 Later, John returns to the cabin, where he has paralyzed Krug from the neck down.
-John places Krug's head in a microwave.
-As John walks away, Krug's head explodes, ultimately killing him.
+John places Krug's head in a microwave jerry-rigged to operate even with the door open.
+As John walks away, Krug's head explodes from the scorching heat.